 5.1 In academic year 1998-1999 the UWI instituted a minimum of nine credits of Foundation Courses.
-These Level I courses are designed to promote sensitivity to and awareness of distinctive features of Caribbean cosmologies, identities and culture.
+These Level I courses are designed to improve academic writing and promote sensitivity to and awareness of distinctive features of Caribbean cosmologies, identities and culture.